• NewJerseyAlmanac.com: Gateway to New Jersey Information

 • 618 Restaurant (Freehold; One of only two NJ restaurants (with Washington Inn in Cape May) named 2022 by OpenTable.com as one of 100 Most Romantic Restaurants in US; "Best of the Best" 2022 TravelersChoice.com; Named by New-Jersey-Leisure-Guide.com one of 14 Best NJ Restaurants 2020: "a destination restaurant; An extraordinary dining experience serving high end, healthy food in an attractive, modern - rustic setting and professional service.
 Serves a seasonally changing menu with inspirational dishes prepared using fresh, locally sourced produce and seafood, with meats sourced from quality purveyors."

-• Elements (Princeton; only nine tables and 28 seats with open kitchen; focus on fresh, locally sourced meat, vegetables; one of 30 Best NJ Restaurants 2022 New Jersey Monthly; “Elements is one of the premiere restaurants of the northeast, if not the country.” – Edible Jersey; Best Farm-to-table Restaurant in NJ, "At Chef Scott Anderson’s Elements restaurant, whether you opt for the four-course tasting menu, the nine-course chef’s tasting menu or go a la carte, you’ll come away with memorable flavors and a whole new appreciation for what it means to eat well.” – Travel & Leisure; co-owner and Executive Chef Scott Anderson a James Beard Award Semi-Finalist for Best Mid-Atlantic Chef for four consecutive years)
+• Elements (Princeton; only nine tables and 28 seats with open kitchen; focus on fresh, locally sourced meat, vegetables; one of 40 Best NJ Restaurants 2024 New Jersey Monthly “Elements is one of the premiere restaurants of the northeast, if not the country.” – Edible Jersey; Best Farm-to-table Restaurant in NJ, "At Chef Scott Anderson’s Elements restaurant, whether you opt for the four-course tasting menu, the nine-course chef’s tasting menu or go a la carte, you’ll come away with memorable flavors and a whole new appreciation for what it means to eat well.” – Travel & Leisure; co-owner and Executive Chef Scott Anderson a James Beard Award Semi-Finalist for Best Mid-Atlantic Chef for four consecutive years; one of most expensive tasting menus in state, $199 chef's tasting menu,also five-course tasting menu priced at $129 with wine pairings available at $79 for five-course menu and $119 for chef's tasting menu)

-• Brick Farm Tavern (Hopewell; opened 2015 on 800-acre Double Brook Farm, features farm-to-table produce, Executive Chef Greg Vassos former sous chef under Eric Ripert, one of 30 Best NJ Restaurants 2020 New Jersey Monthly; 4 stars 4/16/2016 NJ.com)
+• Brick Farm Tavern (Hopewell; opened 2015 on 800-acre Double Brook Farm, features farm-to-table produce, Executive Chef Greg Vassos former sous chef under Eric Ripert, one of 40 Best NJ Restaurants 2024 New Jersey Monthly)

 Picture